jpegleg/dwarven-toolbox/README.md

 (Use "rage" https://github.com/str4d/rage instead for more normal file encryption operations, or at least another tool designed for file encryption.)

 The "dwarven-toolbox" technique with the hammers is to layer these tools together within scripts or other programs, although some of these tools are directly useful.
-The toolbox is not designed to work with files, however subshell concatenation aka "$(cat mything.txt)" can be used effectively in some cases.
+The toolbox is not designed to work with files directly, however subshell concatenation aka "$(cat mything.txt)" can be used effectively in some cases.
+The tools are designed for working with arguments passed into the programs.
+Combined with linux "xargs", we can pipe data into the utilities that way as well.

 ## Usage